Our job in a nutshell

 - Community support – Ngā hāpai hapori

 - Economic development – Whakawhanake umanga

-- Parks and open space – Nga papa rēhia me ngā papa
+- Parks and open spaces – Nga papa rēhia me ngā papa

 - Recreation and leisure – Ruhanui

 One of the best things about living in Kāpiti is our beautiful parks, and the walking trails, cycleways and bridleways that showcase our beaches and dunes, leafy river tracks and coastal forests.